The Eco Hub

 When it comes to solar panels in Ireland, there's no doubt about it — location does have an effect.
 Other individual factors may be more significant, such as roof orientation, pitch or shading.
 But location is something lots of people ask us about here at PureVolt Solar, and that's why we have collated the research on this page.

 Roughly speaking, the further south and east you live, the more efficient your solar panels will be (all other things being equal).
-So the sunny southeast lives up to its name, with solar installations there consistently leading the pack.
-For example, solar panels installed in Wexford produce 9.2% more than the national average.
-By contrast, solar arrays in County Donegal would produce the lowest output, at 7.6% below the national average.
+For example, solar panels installed in Dublin produce 6.4% more than the national average.
+By contrast, solar arrays in County Donegal would produce the lowest output, at 14.4% below the national average.

 The counties of Ireland Ranked from best to worst for solar output

 As you might expect, the further you go to the south and east, the more power output you can get from your solar panels in Ireland.
-If you live in Wexford, you can expect your solar panels to be 18.1% more productive than an equivalent solar array in Donegal.
+If you live in Dublin, you can expect your solar panels to be 24.4% more productive than an equivalent solar array in Donegal.

 County solar comparison in numbers